cetzz/cetzz.github.io/README.md

     design.
 Read the documentation <a href='https://github.com/cetzz/SWAPICLONE_Front'>here</a>.
     <br>The API is pretty cool though, read the documentation for the Rest API <a
         href='https://github.com/cetzz/test_LN'>here</a>! <br><br>
-    The front-end part uses js, jQuery and css .<br>
+    The front-end part uses a little bit of PHP, js, jQuery and css .<br>
     The Rest API uses PHP 7.3 with the framework Slim 3.
 This part uses a relational database, so a XAMP server is required for it to work.
 </p>